mtlynch/mtlynch.io/content/retrospectives/2023/07/index.md

 ### Solution 2: Encourage retroactive feedback

 As I write this, it's 10 AM, and I've resisted checking my email so far today.
 But I have the burning feeling that I'm blocking work.

-I had given feedback on several tasks last week
+I think the reason I feel that way is that it's common for my teammates to ask me for feedback on support tickets, which is something I've encouraged.
+I'm realizing that the downside is that it makes my inbox more time-sensitive than it needs to be.
+Instead of the ticket being blocked on when either of the two support engineers have time, it's now blocked on me and the specific support engineer who escalated to me.
+I then feel like I have to respond quickly to avoid making the customer wait for days.

+One option we've never tried is retroactive escalation.
+Instead of pausing a support ticket to wait for my feedback, if the person is somewhat confident, they respond with what they think is best and then in parallel ask me for feedback.

 ### Solution 3: Empower my teammates to use peer review more

-We use peer reviews, and it goes well, but I'm still doing a lot of review.
-The two things that I've found hard to delegate to peer review are writing customer-facing documentation and defining internal workflows.
+I mentioned peer reviews when discussing [documentation review](#how-can-i-reduce-my-time-here), but I should be looking for more opportunities for peer review across all types of work.
+It makes sure people develop skills alongside their teammates and it reduces tasks that are blocked on me specifically.

 ## Side projects